Edited by Nancy K. Landmark & Scott M. Lucas

 The Minnesota Real Estate Titles Deskbook is written and edited by experienced real estate practitioners and provides an in-depth analysis of all aspects of examining title and clearing title defects.
 The title exam portion of the Deskbook dives into topics like marketable title, legal description, conveyances, and encumbrances.
 The resolution of title problems section dives into the different ways to resolve those problems, including voluntary resolution, cancellation, property registration, and actions involving the courts.
 Written with the practicing attorney in mind, the Deskbook includes valuable insights and practice tips collected from the editors’ and authors’ many years of experience and practical know how.
 Order yours today!

-The 2022 Update brings your Minnesota Real Estate Titles Deskbook completely up-to-date with updates to 12 chapters and adding one all-new sample interlocutory order for determining boundaries form and a fully-updated Table of Authorities.
+The 2023 Update brings your Minnesota Real Estate Titles Deskbook completely up-to-date with substantial revisions and additions to the chapters covering legal descriptions, title insurance, registering property, and litigating adverse claims based on matters of record, and a fully-updated Table of Authorities.

 BUNDLE AND SAVE!